bornajelic/Machine-Learning/README.md

-# Machine-Learning
-# Unreviewed problem sets from Machine Learning course(Stanford), it was done for practice at home.
+Unreviewed problem sets from Machine Learning course(Stanford), it was done for practice at home.